kindavishal/gitinit/README.md

 # Hello Developers :wave:
-## Let's help you submit your first pull request
+Let's help you submit your first pull request :sparkles:

-Follow the instructions at [GitInit](https://gitinit.js.org) to get started.
+Follow the instructions at [GitInit](https://gitinit.js.org) to get started 🚩

 ## Working on the code